oneeve8/kobble-data/content/Tutorial2.md

 If you are a teacher, you could create a whole study unit on a particular topic with information that you want your students to read and learn.
 You could put your lecture notes on a slide presentation.

-If you are the type of person who just likes to collect all kinds of information, you may even want to create your own knowledge base wiki.
+Or, if you are the type of person who just likes to collect all kinds of information, you may even want to create your own knowledge base wiki.